HAPS-ITS: Enabling Future ITS Services in Trans-Continental Highways: HAPS-ITS for Enhanced ITS Services in Trans-Continental Highways

 \subsection{HAPS-ITS for Enhanced Comfort}

-Due to the long distances of trans-continental highways, the comfort of passengers is an important consideration.
-Whether a vehicle is autonomous or simply connected, passengers appreciate getting to their destinations as quickly as possible.
-This can be enabled through a HAPS system by sending real-time traffic condition updates and rerouting information to the connected navigation system.
-If the vehicle is autonomous, neither the driver nor the passengers need to watch the road, as driving is monitored by the vehicle's computer and supported by the HAPS-ITS' V2I information.
-In such a case, passengers can use the Internet service to surf the net, play online games, or watch videos.
-To reduce data traffic through the HAPS-ITS backhaul link and improve the traveling experience of passengers, the former can use its high caching and processing capabilities and H2H communication links to act as a local multimedia server and provide vehicles with requested applications and services.
+Comfort of passengers in long trips along trans-continental highways is an important issue.
+Whether a vehicle is autonomous or connected, passengers appreciate {reaching quickly} their destination. {This can be enabled through HAPS-ITS by transmitting real-time traffic condition updates and rerouting information.} If the vehicle is autonomous, neither the driver nor the passengers need to watch the road, as driving is monitored by the vehicle's computer and supported by the HAPS-ITS' V2I information.
+In such a case, passengers can use the Internet service to surf, play games, or watch videos, as shown in example (e) of Fig \ref{fig:sys}.
+To reduce data traffic through the HAPS-ITS backhaul link and improve the traveling experience, the former can use its high caching/processing {power} and H2H links to act as a local multimedia server and provide vehicles with requested applications and services.